tiger1013/Translator/README.md

   make all
   make run_tests to compile all code and execute the tests it immediately make clean to delete all compiled code

+Pepar: A pepar includes some software development skills that I learnt from CSCI 3081W at U of M TC